Fish oil is well known for its wealth of health-promoting properties.

 More research is needed to understand how large doses may affect sleep quality in the general population.

-Summary Although moderate doses of fish oil have been shown to improve sleep quality, one case study found that taking large amounts caused insomnia.
+Summary Although moderate doses of fish oil have been shown to improve sleep quality, one case study suggests that taking large amounts caused insomnia.

 For reference, a typical 1,000-mg fish oil softgel generally contains about 250 mg of combined EPA and DHA, while one teaspoon (5 ml) of liquid fish oil packs in around 1,300 mg.